Chart Color Schemes

 Population growth drivers in Gaythorne are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Gaythorne is around 3,584 people.
-This reflects a growth of 426 individuals since the 2021 Census, which reported a population of 3,158 people.
-The increase was inferred from AreaSearch's estimation of the resident population at 3,543 following examination of the latest ERP data release by the ABS in June 2024 and an additional 64 validated new addresses since the Census date.
-This results in a population density ratio of 3,853 persons per square kilometer, placing Gaythorne in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 13.5% since the 2021 census exceeded both the SA3 area (8.1%) and the SA4 region, making it a growth leader in the region.
+As of May 2026, the estimated population of Gaythorne is around 3,535.
+This figure represents an increase of 377 people since the 2021 Census, which reported a population of 3,158.
+The change is inferred from AreaSearch's estimate of 3,532 residents, based on examination of the latest ERP data release by the ABS in June 2025, and an additional 64 validated new addresses since the Census date.
+This results in a population density ratio of 3,801 persons per square kilometer, placing Gaythorne in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 11.9% since the 2021 census exceeded both the SA3 area (8.1%) and the SA4 region, marking it as a growth leader in the region.
 Natural growth contributed approximately 42.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-For demographic projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
-Looking ahead, an above median population growth is projected for the suburb of Gaythorne, with an expected expansion to 4,088 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 10.4% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, an above median population growth is projected for Gaythorne, with the area expected to grow by 449 persons to 2041, reflecting a gain of 12.6% in total over the 16 years.

 Frequently Asked Questions - Population